The New Age is not a Movement

 There are four phases for which people are coerced into New Age groups:

 - First, an initial interest or intellectual curiosity creates tension within the individual.

-- Second, this creates spiritual experiences and emotional convictions that drives the person to meet like-minded individuals.
+- Second, this creates spiritual experiences and emotional convictions that drive the person to meet like-minded individuals.

-- Lastly, there is a social support of a community that performs collective rituals.
+- Lastly, there is social support of a community that performs collective rituals.

 New Age adherents are preoccupied with individual and societal transformation.
-There is an almost narcissistic overtones in that a person believes that they are unique, rather than a normal person.
-The New Age rejects modernity, avoids party politics and emphasizes the self and personal consumption.
-New Age beliefs thrive in consumer economies like the United State, Britain, and Australia because products, services and training are sold for fees.
+There is an almost narcissistic overtone in that a person believes that they are unique rather than a normal person.
+The New Age rejects modernity, avoids party politics, and emphasizes the self and personal consumption.
+New Age beliefs thrive in consumer economies like the United States, Britain, and Australia because products, services, and training are sold for fees.
 The commodification of the New Age beliefs is acceptable because it reinforces the autonomy of the consumer.
 Committed New Agers are very entrepreneurial because they establish themselves as an expert within a field.
 They work as self-employed practitioners, not as part of a regulated profession.